National Immunisation Program: South Australia Schedule

 The National Shingles Vaccination Program provides free Shingles vaccine to people aged 70 years of age.
-There is a five year catch-up program for people aged 71 to 79 years of age until 2021.
+There is a catch-up program for people aged 71 to 79 years of age until October 31 2023.

 The High Risk Hepatitis B Immunisation Program provides free hepatitis B vaccines to groups who are at an increased risk of developing hepatitis B infection.

 The New Arrival Refugee Immunisation (NARI) Program offers specific vaccines to newly arrived refugees as part of the Australian Government Humanitarian Scheme.